raycast/extensions/extensions/sleep-timer/README.md

 - [x] Start Sleep Timer (15, 30, 45, 60, and 90 minute variations)
 - [x] Start Custom Sleep Timer (allows you to set a custom sleep timer and optionally save it for future use)
-- [x] Manage Sleep Timers (view/rename/start/stop running or preset sleep timers)
+- [x] Manage Sleep Timer (view/rename/start/stop running or preset sleep timer)

 ## Contributing